 Top Recruiters For AME’s

 Although most of the airlines have their own maintenance and training divisions but there are many more whose reliability for the airworthiness of their aircraft is dependent upon the Maintenance, Repair and Overhaul organisations.
-Amongst the biggest players Indigo Airlines takes the commendable lead with more than 250 aircrafts under its belt.
-The aircraft maintenance engineering staff ratio runs in thousands and keeps on rising due to its mammoth order of 300 Airbus aircrafts which is still a record.
+Amongst the biggest players Indigo Airlines takes the commendable lead with more than 300 aircrafts under its belt.
+The aircraft maintenance engineering staff ratio runs in thousands and keeps on rising due to its mammoth order of 500+ Airbus aircrafts at 2023 Paris air show.

 Aircraft Maintenance Engineering (AME) FAQ’s